 Before you take those next steps in becoming a student, get to know more about online education at SLU through the SLU Online Virtual Tour.
 The admission team has created this interactive tour to tell you more about our programs, how our school operates and what you need to do to begin your educational journey.

 Applications are accepted and processed on a rolling basis.
-If you’re interested in pursuing an undergraduate degree or certificate, you can start your free online application through SPS.
-If you plan on pursuing a graduate degree, you can start your application through the Office of Graduate Admissions.
+If you’re interested in pursuing a degree or certificate, you can start your free online application through SPS.

 If you are seeking a degree or if you are seeking a certificate and don’t have a bachelor's degree, you must submit your official transcripts from all previous higher education work.
 If you have never attended college or have less than 15 hours of transferable college credits, you will need to provide official high school or GED transcripts.